Skip to main content

 Students and staff with physical, mental or health-related conditions

 Each higher education institution, by signing the Erasmus Charter for Higher Education, commits to ensuring equal access and opportunities to participants from all backgrounds.
-Therefore, students and staff with physical, mental or health related conditions can benefit from the support services that the receiving institution offers to its local students and staff.
+This means that students and staff with physical, mental or health related conditions can benefit from the support services that the receiving institution offers to its local students and staff.

 Several higher education student and staff Ambassadors selected to promote the Erasmus+ programme are persons with disabilities.
 Jessica from Ireland expressed her willingness to participate in Erasmus+ with these words: